 This is why I recently read How Not To Die by Michael Greger with Gene Stone and founder of Nutrionfacts.org a self-sustaining non-profit organization.
 Their mission is to empower individuals to share what to eat to prevent and reverse disease and make it accessible and available to everyone.
-In the book Greger lays out specifics for preventing, arresting or reversing our leading health killers.
-He has found that people don’t die of old age but die from disease, most commonly heart attack.
+In the book, Greger lays out specifics for preventing, arresting, or reversing our leading health killers.
+He has found that people don’t die of old age but die from the disease, most commonly heart attack.

 Perfect reading to Prevent or Reverse Disease

 The book is fantastic, and I highly recommend it to everyone who is looking to prevent premature death.
 He states that our diet is the number one cause of our diseases.